jimwhite/README-EVAL/README.md

 Home repository for the README-EVAL evaluation system

 The ACL 2014 Semantic Parsing workshop abstract describing what README-EVAL is about is available here [Towards README-EVAL : Interpreting README File Instructions](http://acl2014.org/acl2014/W14-24/pdf/W14-2415.pdf).
+The poster I showed at the workshop is [here](http://students.washington.edu/jimwhite/SP14%20Poster.pdf).

 README-EVAL has not been implemented yet which is why there is no code or data here.
 The code that does exist is an RPM distro file extractor and browser.